olwflynn/penrose-app/README.md

 As this contract was mutated it will emit an event.
 We can check this by going to our kafka viewer Kowl at localhost:8080.
 There you have it you will now store all events relating                that contract at the click of a button!

+### Running on mainnet for BAYC smart contract

+Bored Ape Yacht Club NFTs are trading at multiple $100k and so I thought it would be interesting to leverage this platform to subscribe to events from this smart contract and send them to a discord channel to enable quick access to events such as when ownership is transferred along with the addresses and tokenID of the parties involved.

+By connecting to mainnet by updating the infura_url and setting the public_blockchain=True in the .env file you can subscribe to the BAYC contract too!
+The address of the smart contract is already setup in the initial setup so you just need to subscribe to
+`Contract address: 0xBC4CA0EdA7647A8aB7C2061c2E118A18a936f13D`